darin-m-myers/Surfs_Up/README.md

 Overall the ice cream should be sustanable year round as the temperatures are mostly high enough to sustain business.

 ### Other Queries
-1. I would like to see what the temperature is like in January and February as december is just the Beginnning of winter.
+1. I would like to see what the temperature is like in January and February as December is just the beginnning of winter.
 2. I would like to see if we could get wind data to see if there are times where it is too windy to be out getting ice cream.